 - Our geographical focus is Western South Dakota, in particular, the Black Hills region

-- Public charities that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code and "not a private foundation" under Section 509(a) of the Code, US governmental agencies or schools
+- Public charities that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code, US governmental agencies or schools

 - Organizations are limited to 1 unsolicited grant request per 12 months period